9 Questions You Can Never Ask In A College Interview

 This information was probably given to you after you hit “submit” on your application, either in the form of a “thank you for applying” page or in a confirmation email sent to you as soon as you applied.
 If all else fails, a simple Google search or quick look on the university website would easily give you the decision date, so it’s not worth asking this during your college interview.
 Besides, your interviewer probably has nothing to do with the application process, so he or she may not know the decision date.

 Your interviewer is likely an alumnus who attended that university many years ago.
 Not only are they unlikely to remember every extracurricular that was offered at the university, but things may have changed at the university since they graduated.
-For these reasons, your interviewer is not the right person to ask about specific extracurricular involvement.
+For these reasons, your interviewer is not the right person to ask about specifics of extracurricular involvement.
 However, if your interviewer is an alumnus, feel free to ask him or her questions like, “what were some popular extracurriculars while you were a student” or “what activities were you involved in?”.
 Your interviewer will likely be happy to share, and you can use their response to get a feel for the campus culture.
+It won’t hurt to tie these questions in to your own interests.
+While they might not have insights as to who the president of photography club is, it can help to initiate a question about their past EC involvement by introducing some of your interests.

 Bringing It All Together